preservim/vim-wordchipper/README.markdown

 any trailing space.
 (As an alternative, `dw` would consume the trailing space.)

-By default, `Ctrl-W` will delete the _word_ before the cursor in Insert mode.
-You can change this behavior to work with _WORDS_ instead:
+By default, `Ctrl-W` will delete the _word_ before the cursor.
+You can change this behavior to work with _WORDS_ instead (i.e., including punctuation):

 ```vim
 inoremap <expr> <C-w> wordchipper#chipWith('dB')